paponius/URI-cleaner/README.md

 # URI cleaner
-Can be used to manipulate URI in browser's Address Bar an in links on a web page.
+Can be used to manipulate URI in browser's Address Bar and in links on a web page.

 Remove, modify, sort arguments (query like "?param=value&...").
 Modify URI path.